cc-cruz/UnifiedSmartHome/app-submission-steps.md

 ### Step 6: Implement iOS Network Service Layer for Multi-Tenancy APIs

-**Status: PENDING DEFINITION.** This step outlines how the iOS app will communicate with the new backend APIs.
+**Status: COMPLETE.** This step outlines how the iOS app will communicate with the new backend APIs.

 This involves updating `NetworkService.swift` (or your primary API interaction service, e.g., `APIService.swift`) to include functions for all the new multi-tenancy CRUD endpoints defined in P0 Step 3, and ensuring existing calls correctly handle modified responses (especially for user authentication).